 Vistas: Visual Culture in Spanish America, Cultura visual en Hispanoamérica, 1520-1820, co-authored with Dana Leibsohn (Austin: University of Texas Press, 2010).
-DVD.

 “Mapping the Aztec Capital: The 1524 Nuremberg map of Tenochtitlan, Its Sources and Meanings.”
 Imago Mundi, vol. 50 (1998), pp. 1-22.

 The Mapping of New Spain: Indigenous Cartography and the Maps of the Relaciones Geográficas.
 Chicago and London: University of Chicago Press, 1996.
 Winner of the 1996 Nebenzahl Prize in the History of Cartography.
 Paperback edition, 2000.